Mohammad-Faiz-Dev/Portfolio-Website/README.md

 ---

-## 🧠 Credits
+## Credits

 Big thanks to:

-- 🤖 **ChatGPT (OpenAI)** – for core logic, theme persistence, responsive design refactors, and architectural planning
+- **ChatGPT (OpenAI)** – for core logic, theme persistence, responsive design refactors, and architectural planning
-- 🤖 **Claude.ai (Anthropic)** – for resolving layout inconsistencies and refining dark mode support
+- **Claude.ai (Anthropic)** – for resolving layout inconsistencies and refining dark mode support

 ---

-📁 _This project is still actively evolving — stay tuned for v2.4 with more and please note i've implemented a minimilistic design to the site so expect no flashy animations.
+This project is still actively evolving — stay tuned for v2.4 with more and please note i've implemented a minimilistic design to the site so expect no flashy animations.